3. Before You Begin

 This change has been made to facilitate the rollout using the new host based license model.

-You can now generate licenses for a big set of systems, store all the licenses as thor-system1.lic, this-system2.lic" and so on in a sub folder ./licenses and transfer the THOR program folder with the "licenses" sub folder to all the different systems, for which you have generated licenses and just run the thor.exe executable.
+You can now generate licenses for a big set of systems, store all the licenses (e.g. thor-system1.lic, this-system2.lic, ...) in a sub folder called licenses and transfer the THOR program folder with the licenses sub folder to all the different systems, for which you have generated licenses and just run the thor64.exe executable.
+There is no limit on how many license files are placed in this folder.

 3.2.
 Upgrade THOR and Update The Signatures